videosdk-live/videosdk-docs/prebuilt_docs_versioned_docs/version-0.3.x/guide/prebuilt-video-and-audio-calling/features/go-live-social-media.md

 - `toggleLivestream` : When set to true it will enable you to add your streaming platform details when you click on `Add Live Streams` button.
 - `liveStream.enabled` : When set to true , one can go live otherwise one has no permission to go live even if live streaming platforms has been added.
 - `liveStream.autoStart`: If it is true then live streaming will start automatically when the meeting starts, default value is false (You can't start live streaming during the meeting).
+- `liveStream.theme`: You can provide theme when you live streaming the meeting . it can be a either DARK , LIGHT or DEFAULT.

 :::note